 After an academic career in French studies, including a doctorate at l’Université de Caen (France), Michael Jackson was chief of protocol for Saskatchewan from 1980 to 2005.
 During this time he established the provincial honours program, was author of a number of educational booklets on the Crown and honours, and coordinated ten visits of members of the Royal Family.
 From 1998 to 2005 he was also executive director of Government House Heritage Property in Regina.

 In 1987 The Queen invested Michael Jackson as a Lieutenant of the Royal Victorian Order (LVO) in recognition of his services to the Royal Family and in 2005 promoted him to Commander (CVO).
 He was appointed a member of the Saskatchewan Order of Merit (SOM) in 2007.
 An ordained Anglican deacon, he has written extensively on the diaconate in an ecumenical context.
 Dr. Jackson is author of The Crown and Canadian Federalism (2013); co-editor of The Evolving Canadian Crown (2012) and Canada and the Crown: Essays on Constitutional Monarchy (2013); and editor of The Canadian Kingdom: 150 Years of Constitutional Monarchy (2018) and of Royal Progress: Canada’s Monarchy in the Age of Disruption (2020).
-He is president of the Institute for the Study of the Crown in Canada at Massey College.
+He is president of the Institute for the Study of the Crown in Canada.